segasai/q3c/README.md

 - make
 - make install
-- Execute "create extension q3c" in the PostgreSQL client(psql) for the database where you plan to use q3c
+- Execute "CREATE EXTENSION q3c" in the PostgreSQL client(psql) for the database where you plan to use q3c

 After the installation you will have several new functions in PostgreSQL.
 All names of these functions start with the "q3c_" prefix.

+## Updating

+If you are updating from previous version of q3c, you still need to do the make, make install steps, but after that you need to do

+- ALTER EXTENSION q3c UPDATE TO 'A.B.C';

+instead of 'CREATE EXTENSION'.
+Here A.B.C is the placeholder for the version, i.e. '2.0.0';
+You also may want to check what version of q3c is installed by either of following commands:

+- select q3c_version();
+- SELECT * FROM pg_available_extension_versions WHERE name ='q3c';

 ## Table preparation for Q3C